terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 ### 3 AI enables the "physical world"

 Imagine **the near future, creating complex apps by having discussions with AI tools.
 Tools that drastically reduce the complexities of life** (especially the man-made ones).
 Making it possible for us to accomplish things that seem out of reach.
-A perfect of this was my recent Amazon remote consultation with a doctor (I even got the medication via Amazon).
+A perfect example of this was my recent Amazon remote consultation with a doctor (I even got the medication via Amazon).
 To see an American doctor in person seemed impossible.

 **AI will bring us together (even more)**.
 Just as the internet, mobile phones, and social media have drastically reduced social isolation throughout the world.